luciaddeveloperplatform/luciadmapcontrols/README.md

 new ZoomControl(map);
 new MouseLocationComponent(map);

-// Add a layer to test...
-const store = new UrlStore({target: './resources/states.json'});
+// Add a feature layer to test... const store = new UrlStore({target: './resources/states.json'});
 const model = new FeatureModel(store)
 const layer = new FeatureLayer(model, {label: "USA", selectable: true});

-// Assign our Balloon controller  to a layer layer.balloonContentProvider = SimpleBalloonContentProvider;
+// Assign our the Balloon controller  to a feature layer layer.balloonContentProvider = SimpleBalloonContentProvider;

-// Add layer to map
+// Add the feature layer to the map map.layerTree.addChild(layer);
-map.layerTree.addChild(layer);

 ```